Dental Implants: New Choices in Tooth Replacement

 About Dental Implants

-The introduction of dental implants has undoubtedly been one of the most important oral health advancements in many years.
-Unlike bridges and dentures, dental implants are anchored in the jaw and thus provide unmatched stability that allows patients to chew and bite just like they do with their natural teeth.
-Dental implants function just like natural teeth – patients can live life to the fullest, without restriction.
+Dental implants have undoubtedly been one of the most important advancements in oral health over the past years.
+Dental implants are anchored in the jaw and thus provide unmatched stability when compared to temporary bridges or dentures.
+Dental Implants allow patients to chew and bite just like they do with their natural teeth – without restriction.
 Maryland Oral Surgery Associates is proud to offer dental implants at all our locations: Annapolis, Bethesda, College Park, Crofton / Gambrills, Frederick, Laurel, Rockville and Silver Spring.
 Contact the office closest to you to schedule your consultation!

 Implants, Dentures and Bridges: What’s Right For Me?